dglaeser/gridformat/README.md

 ### Creating a release

 To create a release, you may use the utility script `util/update_versions.py`, which creates a git tag and adjusts the versions and release dates specified in the cmake setup and the `CITATION.cff` file.
-For each minor release, we maintain a separate branch for bugfixes and patch releases.
+We maintain a branch for each minor release to incorporate bug fixes and patch releases.
 As an example, to create a new minor release version `1.2`, you may type type the following into the console:

 ```bash
 git switch main  # a new minor release should always be started from main